Ismael Urzaiz: Ajax

-On 19 July 2007, Urzaiz signed a one-year contract with AFC Ajax, joining fellow Spaniards Gabri and Albert Luque.
+On 19 July 2007, Urzaiz signed a one-year contract with Ajax, joining fellow Spaniards Gabri and Albert Luque.
 He made his official debut on 15 August, in the Champions League qualifier against Slavia Prague (1–0 home loss, 18 minutes played).

 Urzaiz was released by the Amsterdam club after just three Eredivisie appearances, announcing his retirement at nearly 37 shortly afterwards.

 International career

-Urzaiz represented Spain at the 1988 UEFA European Under-16 Championship in Denmark, helping his country to win the tournament.
+Urzaiz represented Spain at the 1988 UEFA European Under-16 Championship on home soil, helping his country to win the tournament.
 He also scored four goals for the under-20 team at the 1991 FIFA World Youth Championship, held in Portugal.

 On 10 October 1996, Urzaiz made his debut for the senior side, a 0–0 away draw with the Czech Republic for the 1998 FIFA World Cup qualifiers.
 Over the next three years he made only three more appearances and failed to score, but emerged as the hero as Spain qualified for UEFA Euro 2000, netting six times in three games – this included two against Austria and a hat-trick against Cyprus.
-After a further two in a friendly with Poland, he was subsequently picked for the final stages in Belgium and the Netherlands.
+After a further two in a friendly with Poland, he was picked for the final stages in Belgium and the Netherlands.

-After 25 caps and eight goals, Urzaiz made his last international appearance in a 3–0 friendly loss to England, in Birmingham in 2001.
+The recipient of 25 caps with eight goals, Urzaiz made his last international appearance in a 3–0 friendly loss to England in Birmingham, in 2001.
 Between 1997 and 2005 he also played seven times for the Basque Country representative team, scoring twice in a 3–2 win over Morocco in 2000.